INSIDE my hotel it’s cool, calm and quiet but right outside, the streets of Wan Chai are buzzing with activity.

 It’s the sort of hustle and bustle that defines Hong Kong, as the residents of this prosperous neighbourhood dart around to complete afternoon errands before darkness settles and they retire to the apartment buildings that crowd the skyline.

-A market fills the lanes that wind between Queens Rd East and Johnston Rd.
-Carts selling everything from jewellery and socks to handbags and boiled lollies are arranged so closely together there’s only a narrow strip of concrete for people to walk down the centre of these pedestrian alleys.
+A market fills the lanes that wind between Queens Rd East and Johnston Rd and carts selling everything from jewellery and socks to handbags and boiled lollies are arranged so closely together there’s only a narrow strip of concrete for people to walk down the centre of these pedestrian alleys.

 An old man sells eggs by the light of a naked bulb while mates from nearby booths play a rowdy game of cards on a plastic table covered with a page from today’s newspaper, a woman arranges pink peonies in a plastic bucket that she places in a long row, and a couple laugh as they measure almonds into small paper bags.

 Behind the carts are the shops that occupy the ground floor of Wan Chai’s ageing residential buildings and the greengrocers, fishmongers and butchers’ shops that make this place one of Hong Kong Island’s most popular wet markets are busy with people searching for fresh ingredients for dinner.